A blend of four different grapes makes Apothic Red wine an interesting wine to review and drink.

 According to the winemaker’s web site, Apothic Red “reveals intense fruit aromas and flavors of rhubarb and black cherry, complemented by hints of mocha, chocolate, brown spice and vanilla.”
 We didn’t pick up on all those aromas but the nose was enjoyable nonetheless.

-2017 Update: The site has updated their tasting notes, saying you can now expect flavors of black cherry, vanilla and mocha.
+In 2017 the site updated their tasting notes, saying you can now expect flavors of black cherry, vanilla and mocha.
 Also, the blend hasn’t changed.

 Tasting revealed just how good Apothic Red is.
 I sensed deep fruits, some butter and the tiniest hint of bitterness.